-(dp 2: gliding snow)
+dp 2: gliding snow

-Outgoing longwave radiation during the night will be good.
-The surface of the snowpack has frozen to form a strong crust and will soften during the day.
+Outgoing longwave radiation during the night will be reduced.
+The surface of the snowpack is frozen, but not to a significant depth and will soften during the day.
 This applies at low altitude as well as on very steep southeast, south and southwest facing slopes in particular below approximately 2600 m.
-The snowpack will be favourable over a wide area.
+The old snowpack will be favourable over a wide area.